 By Lisa Mitchell Sennaar

-Lisa Mitchell Sennaar’s career includes a decade in television and radio production and broadcast.
-Her family left their imprint on the Civil Rights Revolution of the 20th Century, helping to build local, state and national organizations; also serving simultaneously at every level of government: The United Nations, House of Representatives, Maryland State Legislature and Baltimore City Council.
-Lisa works in state government, is a Baltimore resident, married and the mother of two teenagers.
+Lisa Mitchell Sennaar’s family, the Jackson/Mitchells of Maryland left their imprint on the Civil Rights Revolution of the 20th Century, founding and helping to build local and national organizations; also serving simultaneously in local, state and congressional elective office and the United Nations.
+Sennaar, whose career includes a decade in broadcast media, now works in state government, is married and the mother of two teenagers.